mikesplore/Uni-Connect/README.md

 ### Functionality

 - **Initialization:**
-    - Retrieves the `UserRepository` and `NotificationRepository` from the `UniAdmin` application context.
+    - Retrieves the `UserRepository` and `NotificationRepository` from the `UniConnect` application context.
     - Initializes the `UserViewModel` and `NotificationViewModel` using the repositories.
 - **State Management:**
     - Uses `remember` and `mutableStateOf` to manage state variables for loading status (`addloading`), first name, and last name.